slugger7/auth-flows/07-oauth/README.md

 - In order to truly have distributed trust JWK should be used (public key authentication)
 - To prevent token expiry join the refresh token flow with this flow
+- Create sequence diagram
+- Build rest.http flow
+- Go through different flows and which to use

 ## References